leaty/camctl/README.md

 # camctl
-Fan speed control on Linux for NZXT Kraken X62 (possibly other editions)
+Fan/pump speed control on Linux for NZXT Kraken X62 (possibly other editions)

 # DISCLAIMER
 Use at your **own risk**, I take **NO** responsibility if anything crazy happens.
 Neither does NZXT as they are not involved.